rubensa/springframework/spring-projects/common-build/readme.txt

 It is ant 1.6 based and uses Ivy for dependency management.

 Projects are expected to import master build files contained within this directory as needed for the build targets they require.

 Build targets are organized into logical files:
 - common-targets.xml : core targets applicable to all projects
-- clover-targets.xml : targets for working with clover
+- clover-targets.xml : for working with clover
-etc...
+- tomcat-targets.xml : for deploying webapps to the tomcat servlet container etc...

 As an example, here is Spring Web Flow's project build.xml: